bedapub/space-microbe/README.md

 **Step 5 - Prepare input data**

-All input data, i.e. the possorted_genome_bam.bam `BAM` files from the spaceranger count "outs"  output folder, must be located in local directories, specified by an input file, the so called _"file list"_.
+All input data, i.e. the possorted_genome_bam.bam `BAM` files from the spaceranger count "outs"  output folder, must be located in local directories.
+The input data is pecified by a  _"file list"_.
 The _"file list"_ is a tab-delimited text file and contains two columns: the first column denotes a sample alias (no white space, slash, etc. allowed) and the second column contains the realpaths to the corresponding `BAM` files.